luser-dr00g/inca/README2.md

 Dyadic transpose takes a list of axes as left argument and yields a corresponding rearrangment of the axes of the right argument.

-The character data type is not well supported yet.
+The character data type is not well supported yet. *Update:* add char array syntax, delimited by single-quotes.

+Testing the old motivation, the tips distribution calculation.
+Divide 550 among 10 parties with integer-valued "shares" ranging from 10 to 19.

+    $ ./inca2
+            a*550%+/a<10+~9
+    43.650794 48.015873 52.380952 56.746032 61.111111 65.476190 69.841270 74.206349 78.571429

+Integer division always "overflows" and triggers promotion to floating-point.
+But the floor function (underscore) will yield integers (after truncating).